JaxPlays-Inc/jaxplays.org/content/about/_index.md

 ## Where is JaxPlays?

-We cover all professional, community, and college live theatre within a 40-mile radius of Jacksonville, Florida.
+We cover all professional, community and college live theatre within a 40-mile radius of Jacksonville, Florida.
 This spans multiple counties in Florida and Georgia.
-[If your favorite theatre isn't listed, let us know](/submit/)!
+[If your favorite theatre isn't listed, let us know](/apply/)!

 {{< leaflet id="1" latitude="30.324" longitude="-81.659" setZoom="8" radius="64373.8">}}